sergey-dryabzhinsky/libmd5-go/README.md

 # libmd5-go
-Last version: 0.0.8
+Last version: 0.0.9

-Pure md5 function nothing else.
+Pure md5 function use nothing else.
 Exported from golang runtime.
 And some examples of code.

 ## Requirements
 To compile library and examples you will need to install